Your 2025 Guide to Obtaining a North Carolina Saltwater Recreational Fishing License

 Where to Purchase Your North Carolina Saltwater Fishing License

-1. Online: Visit the N.C.
-Wildlife Resources Commission website to purchase your license online using a credit card.
-The website is user-friendly and allows you to print your license immediately after purchase.
+1. Online: Visit the North Carolina Wildlife Resources Commission website to buy your license.
+You can pay with a credit card and instantly print your license.
 A $2 transaction fee applies.

-3. In-Person: Stop by a Wildlife Service Agent, such as a tackle shop, sporting goods store, or Walmart, to purchase your license in person.
-These authorized agents can help you select the appropriate license type and answer any questions you may have.
-Be sure to bring a valid form of identification and payment.
+3. In-Person: Go to a Wildlife Service Agent, such as a tackle shop, sporting goods store, or even Walmart, to purchase your license.
+Bring a valid ID and payment.

-Regardless of the method you choose, make sure to carry your license with you whenever you’re fishing, as it may be required for inspection by authorities.
-If you purchased your license online or by phone, keep your transaction number or printed receipt until your physical license arrives.
+Regardless of your method, always carry your physical license with you when fishing.
+If you purchase online or by phone, keep your transaction number or printed receipt until the physical license arrives.

 Understanding North Carolina’s Coastal, Joint, and Inland Fishing Waters

-These include the Atlantic Ocean, coastal sounds, estuaries, and their tributaries up to the dividing line with inland fishing waters.
-A CRFL is mandatory when fishing in coastal waters.
+• Coastal Waters: The Atlantic Ocean, sounds, estuaries, and tributaries up to the dividing line with inland waters.
+A CRFL is required.

-Joint waters are managed by both the Marine Fisheries Commission and the Wildlife Resources Commission.
-In these areas, you have the option to use either a CRFL or an Inland Fishing License.
+• Joint Waters: Areas where both the Division of Marine Fisheries and the Wildlife Resources Commission have jurisdiction.
+You can fish with either a CRFL or an Inland Fishing License.

 SpeciesMinimum LengthDaily Bag Limit